EmileTrotignon/blog/monad.md

 Here we will explain why the monad signature is important and its meaning.

-To explain what a monad is, we will look at its `'a t` in a other way.
+To explain what a monad is, we will look at its `'a t` in another way.
 Most of the time, we look at a type `'a t` as a `t` that contains an `'a`.
 That makes a lot of sense for `'a list` or `'a ref`, but not really for most monads.